keypom/keypom-docs/docs/Tutorials/Advanced/daos/security.md

 Recall that the DAO bot currently checks 2 things before performing the auto-registration:
 1. The function call come from Keypom
-2. The Keypom Args are used to inject the claiming account's `accountId`
+2. The claiming account's `accountId` is injected using `accountIdField`.

 :::danger
 Since EvilMoon is using a Keypom drop to call MoonDAO, all of his function calls will show Keypom as the predecessor.
-So long as EvilMoon structures the `keypom_args` properly when creating his drop, both of these checks would pass. **This is a major exploit**
+So long as EvilMoon structures the `accountIdField` properly when creating his drop, both of these checks would pass. **This is a major exploit**
 :::

 Currently with no additional checks in place, anybody can create an FC drop to call the DAO bot and add anyone they want into your DAO.